NCBI-Hackathons/Virulence_Factor_Characterization/README.md

 Machine-learning model trained against virulent and non-virulent gene datasets to predict contribution to virulence of genes?

+Cluster contigs with MinHash to normalize over strongly-similar contigs

 ## Installing

 ## Authors